Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Analysis of local and global interference

-Departing from the existing theory in \cite{li2022random}, the subsequent theorem deepens our understanding about this PC-balancing estimator $\hat{\tau}_{\AIE}^{\rmL}$.
-This result implies the estimator is robust to additional unspecified market interference \spillovertype{MAR}.
-It still approximates $\tau_{\AIE}^{\rmL,\ast}$ well with the same convergence rate.
-The limiting variance is also similar to that in \cite{li2022random}, thus omitted in the main text.
+Departing from the existing theory in \citet{li2022random}, the next theorem deepens our understanding of the PC-balancing estimator $\hat{\tau}_{\AIE}^{\rmL}$.
+It shows that the estimator is robust to additional unspecified market interference \spillovertype{MAR}.
+In particular, it still targets $\tau_{\AIE}^{\rmL,\ast}$ with the same convergence rate.
+The limiting variance is also similar to that in \citet{li2022random} and is therefore omitted from the main text.

 \begin{theorem} Under assumptions detailed in Section~\ref{sec:assump}, the PC-balancing estimator $\hat{\tau}_{\AIE}^{\rmL}$ has a limiting Gaussian distribution around the asymptotic local spillover estimand $\tau_{\AIE}^{\rmL,\ast}$,